 Menstrual cycle pain:

 Measure the leave as long as your index finger only.
-Hand shreds the leave into a cup of hot water, drink when cool 3 times a day.
+Hand shreds the leave into a cup of hot water, drink when warm 3 times a day.
 It helps with dark dead blood and backaches.

 This is only for entertainment purposes.
 It is not for use as you please.
 Please consult a professional license herbalist for your consumption.